hanabi/hanabi.github.io/misc/BGA.md

 ### Hanab Live

 Hanab Live was created by me (Zamiel) in June 2017 as a replacement for Keldon's excellent online implementation (which is now offline).
-Whereas BGA is closed-source and "stuck in time", Hanab Live is open-source: we can add new variants, add new features, fix bugs, and so forth.
+Whereas BGA is closed-source and impossible to edit by the average user, Hanab Live is open-source: we can add new variants, add new features, fix bugs, and so forth.

 #### The Interface